sparkslabs/waypoint/README.md

 FIXME: Configuration of reader
 ------------------------------
 At present the reader ID is not configurable without modification of the code.
-In practice this means modifying /usr/local/bin/bbciot_reader in an obvious way.
+In practice this means modifying /usr/local/bin/waypoint_reader in an obvious way.
 This will change PDQ.
 To give an idea of complexity of change, the entiterty of that file is presented here:

-    from bbciot.reader import TagReaderClient
+    from waypoint.reader import TagReaderClient

     # All the arguments here should be externally configurable
     TagReaderClient(collator_ip = "127.0.0.1",
                     collator_port = 1600,
                     node_id=1,
-                    logfile="/var/run/bbciotservice/tagsread.log",
+                    logfile="/var/run/waypointservice/tagsread.log",
                     debug_port=1500).run()